Multiple Myeloma Research Projects

 Using "natural killer" immune cells with stem cell transplantation to eradicate myeloma cells

 MD Anderson launched the first-in-human clinical trial to assess the effectiveness of expanded populations of cord blood NK cells in treating multiple myeloma.
-In collaboration with the Adoptive Cell Therapy Moon Shot platform, we’ve extended this trial to include high-risk multiple myeloma patients to determine if this therapy improves survival outcomes for this critical subset of patients.
+In collaboration with the Moon Shots Program's Adoptive Cell Therapy platform, we’ve extended this trial to include high-risk multiple myeloma patients to determine if this therapy improves survival outcomes for this critical subset of patients.

 Our Moon Shot team is also modifying NK cells to better recognize multiple myeloma.
 By engineering NK cells to more efficiently recognize SLAMF7, a molecule expressed on myeloma tumor cells, we’re further promoting the anti-myeloma activity of these cells.
 The effectiveness of this treatment approach will be examined in clinical trials soon.